tantadruj/debian-linux-kiosk/README.md

 1. configure cron tasks for automatic shutdown
 1. configure auto-start for Openbox

 Openbox auto-start includes disabling the screen saver.
-From my experience it saves on time if you know a blank screen is trouble or not.
+From my experience it is better if you know a blank screen is trouble or not.

 Once that is done, reset the system and proceed to the next step.